nexmo-se/outbound-pstn-with-websocket-app/README.md

 ## Set up

-### Set up the sample middleware (aka connector) server - Host server public hostname and port
+### Set up the sample Connector (middleware) server - Host server public hostname and port

-First set up your middleware/connector server,</br>
+First set up your Connector server,</br>
 or instead for tests, use this sample connector to Deepgram STT from https://github.com/nexmo-se/deepgram-connector.

-Default local (not public!) of the Connector server `port` is: yyyy.
+Default local (not public!) of the Connector server `port` is: 6000.

 If you plan to test using a `Local deployment`, you may use ngrok (an Internet tunneling service) for both<br>
 this Voice API application<br>